dstmarthe/ath/README.md

 - Links: Use the HTML way - `<a href="https://" target="_blank"></a>`
 - Lists: Ordered - `1.
 Item 1` bullet - `* Item 2` make sure to leave one space between the number and info
 - Lists: Unordered - `- Item 1` bullet - `+ Item 2` make sure to leave one space between the number and info
-  - To make a sub-item, on the next line press tab and then start our list item
+  - To make a sub-item, on the next line press tab and then write a list item
 - Headings: Use hashtags to designate headings, the more hashes the smaller the heading eg "##" is an `<h2>` and "###" is an `<h3>` never use just one hash or `<h1>`.
 - Bold text with double asteriks eg: `**bold**` makes **bold**
 - Italicize with single asteriks eg: `*italics*` makes _italics_